 - 5.41 We have also used other criteria to determine the prioritisation of sources for reductions in the AMP8 period. - 5.42 In all cases, it is important to consider the necessary process of investigation, solution design, tests against policy, and construction.
-This process is necessarily long, and as such we do not think that we could feasibly schedule licence reductions in advance of the schedule demonstrated in Table 5 4. - 5.43 All reductions are assumed to be delivered by 2050 at the latest, as per the policy requirements set out in the National Framework for Water Resources.
-A change between the dWRMP and rdWRMP is that we have moved our assumed date for implementation of licence reductions in the River Lee (in the high scenario) from 2060 (dWRMP) to 2050 (rdWRMP), in order to comply with this requirement.
-This brings forward over 100 Ml/d of Deployable Output reduction from 2060 to 2050. - 5.44 Between the dWRMP and rdWRMP, we have reflected on how quickly we could feasibly make licence reductions in the future.
+This process is necessarily long, and as such we do not think that we could feasibly schedule licence reductions in advance of the schedule demonstrated in Table 5-5. - 5.43 All reductions are assumed to be delivered by 2050 at the latest, as per the policy requirements set out in the National Framework for Water Resources. - 5.44 Between the dWRMP and rdWRMP24, we reflected on how quickly we could feasibly make licence reductions in the future.
 Our dWRMP (and the draft WRSE Regional Plan) demonstrated that the 1 in 500-year resilience requirement and overall water resources need in the West of the WRSE area would necessitate the development of significant new resource in the west of the WRSE Region.
-Given that this new source of water will need to be developed in the west of the Thames catchment in any event, we determined that we could therefore accelerate some licence reductions in our SWOX WRZ, and could feasibly make a licence change at our (surface water) Farmoor and (groundwater) Ashton Keynes abstractions by 2040 without this being a trigger for investment which would otherwise not be needed.
+Given that this new source of water will need to be developed in the west of the Thames catchment in any event, we determined that we could therefore accelerate some licence reductions in our SWOX WRZ and could feasibly make a licence change at our (surface water) Farmoor and (groundwater) Ashton Keynes abstractions by 2040 without this being a trigger for investment which would otherwise not be needed.
 We are confident in the ecological benefit of a licence reduction at Farmoor following a previous investigation.
 Making a licence reduction at Farmoor would result in a DO increase for our London WRZ (i.e., a Farmoor reduction would be DO-neutral for our company-level supply-demand balance).